 Plus / Minus Circle

-Then the plus circle is showing the banner is in Flexible mode.
+When the plus circle is visible the banner is in Flexible mode.
 The banner height will adjust depending on the content that you’ve added to the banner.
 If you have no content in the banner when using Flexible mode the banner will be a height of zero.

 When the minus circle is showing you will be presented with four different height settings.
 This allows you to set custom, fixed-height sizes for the 3 different breakpoints as well as for Large displays.
 The banner height is not flexible in this mode and if you have more content in the banner than will fit in this mode it will be cropped off.